SophieDeBenedetto/blog/posts/telemetry_part_four.md

 end
 ```

-This will establish and send the following metrics to StatsD:
+Now, when `telemetry_poller` executes the corresponding events, we will see the following metrics to StatsD sent to StatsD:

 ```
 gauges: {